vulnersCom/zabbix-threat-control/README.md

 ## What the plugin does

-It provides Zabbix with information about vulnerabilities existing in your entire infrastructure and suggests easy applicable remediation plans.
+It provides Zabbix with information about vulnerabilities existing in your entire infrastructure and suggests easily applicable remediation plans.

 Information is displayed in Zabbix in the following format:

 - Maximum CVSS score for each server.
 - Command for fixing all detected vulnerabilities for each server.
-- List of security bulletins with descriptions for vulnerable packages actual for your infrastructure.
+- List of security bulletins with descriptions for vulnerable packages valid for your infrastructure.
 - List of all vulnerable packages in your infrastructure.

 ![](https://github.com/vulnersCom/zabbix-threat-control/blob/master/docs/hosts.gif)

-Security bulletins and packages information contains:
+Security bulletins and packages information includes:

-- Impact index for the infrastructure
+- Impact index for the infrastructure.
 - CVSS score of a package or a bulletin.
 - Number of affected servers.
 - A detailed list of affected hosts.